Ruthbeth Finerman, Ph.D., Chair

 ANTH 3111 - Human Paleontology (3)

 (Same as ESCI 3200).
 Major ethnographic areas and selected cultures of the world.
+Required for Anthropology major or minor.
 PREREQUISITE: ANTH 1200, or permission of instructor.

 ANTH 3242 - Peoples of Africa (3)